ministryofjustice/itpolicycontent/content/confluence/enterprise/system-lockdown-and-hardening-standard.md

 ## Overview

-HMG Security Policy Framework mandatory requirement (MR) 9 concerns technical security controls.
+[HMG Security Policy Framework](https://www.gov.uk/government/publications/security-policy-framework/hmg-security-policy-framework) mandatory requirement (MR) 9 concerns technical security controls.
 To comply with MR 7, the MoJ needs to ensure that it has:

 > Lockdown policy to restrict unnecessary services;

-The lockdown policy itself is covered in the IT Security – Technical Controls Policy [Ref, 1] whilst this document sets out the MoJ standard for its application.
+The lockdown policy itself is covered in the IT Security – Technical Controls Policy whilst this document sets out the MoJ standard for its application.

 ### Scope
 This standard provides some high level guidance on ICT system hardening with which applied to all MoJ ICT systems.

 **Note:** This standard is a generic standard designed to provide high level direction.
 This standard does not replace the Government Assurance Pack (GAP) which must be considered for MS Windows based systems.
 The hardening of an ICT system will be considered during the Accreditation process where the exact specification for the system will be considered and agreed.
-For further details on the Accreditation process see [Ref, 6].
+For further details on the Accreditation process see.

-This standard must be read in conjunction with CESG GPG No.35 [Ref, 8] and the MoJ Security Architecture Framework.
+This standard must be read in conjunction with CESG GPG No.35 and the MoJ Security Architecture Framework.

 ### Demonstration of Compliance